- Trivium School has a faculty of seven full-time and five part-time tutors.

 John Russell received a B.A. in philosophy from Gordon College, an M.A. in philosophy from Gonzaga University, and has completed course work toward a Ph.D in philosophy from Duquesne University.
 He taught philosophy at several colleges and universities for the last seven years, most recently at St. Vincent College.
 He currently tutors European History, Intellectual History, Latin 3, Theology 11 and is the school’s athletic director.
 John and his wife, Heather, have six children.

 Clarke Mitchell is an alumnus of Trivium, class of 2007.
 He graduated from Thomas Aquinas College in 2011 and began teaching at Trivium in 2012.
 He currently tutors Latin 2, Pre-Algebra, Math 7, Pre-Calculus, Drama, and assists in sports.

 Kerry Sullivan received her B.A. from Framingham State College and M.A.T. in English and Secondary Education from Boston College.
 Kerry taught at North Quincy High School, Medfield High, and Millis High School and Middle School.
 She has tutored students for over twenty years, both privately and for the Hopkinton and Holliston Public Schools.
 She currently tutors Composition and Literature 9, Grammar, AP English Literature, Theology G and directs P.E. for the girls.
 She lives in Lancaster with her husband Patrick and her three sons.
 Kerry enjoys cooking and water color painting.

 Catherine Hieronymus is an alumna of the Trivium School class of 2007.
 She got her B.A. degree in English at the University of Dallas.
 She has been a full-time tutor at Trivium School for four years.
 Before Trivium, she worked in the field of special education as a paraprofessional in the Life Skills department at Bedford High School in New Hampshire.
 She now tutors Composition and Literature G, Latin 1, Ancient History, Life Science, and Theology 10.

-Bridget Kaulbach Graduated from the University of Dallas in 2012 with a degree in English Literature.
-Mrs. Kaulbach has taught full-time at Trivium for the past four years, but currently is only teaching Theology 9 so she can stay home with her newborn son, Thomas.
+Bridget Kaulbach graduated from the University of Dallas in 2012 with a B.A. degree in English Literature.
+After tutoring full-time at Trivium for four years, Mrs. Kaulbach now tutors Theology 9.
+She lives in nearby Harvard with her husband, Sam, and 1 year old son, Thomas.